clamsproject/mmif/docs/0.4.2/index.md

 ---
-layout: page
+layout: single
-title: MMIF Specification
+title: MMIF Specification (Version-0.4.2)
-subtitle: Version 0.4.2
+permalink: /version-0.4.2/
+sidebar:
+  nav: "pre_version"
+toc: true
 ---

 MMIF is an annotation format for audiovisual media and associated text like transcripts and closed captions.
 It is a JSON-LD format used to transport data between CLAMS services and is inspired by and partially based on LIF, the [LAPPS Interchange Format](https://wiki.lappsgrid.org/interchange/).
 MMIF is pronounced *mif* or *em-mif*, or, if you like to hum, *mmmmmif*.